-The lock screen is a vital part of SmartDeviceLink, as the lock screen prevents the user from using your application while the vehicle is in motion.
+The lock screen is a vital part of SmartDeviceLink as the lock screen prevents the user from using your application while the vehicle is in motion.
 SDL takes care of the lock screen for you.
-It still allows you to use your own view controller if you prefer your own look, but still want the recommended logic that SDL provides for free.
+It still allows you to use your own activity if you prefer your own look, but still want the recommended logic that SDL provides for free.

 If you would like to use the provided lock screen but would like to add your own appearance to it, we provide that as well.